-RECOMMENDATION ONS (4TM EDITION) COMPLY EXPLANATION performe every re (b) disclose performe nd disclose a process for evaluating the ance of its senior executives at least once porting period; and for each reporting period whether a ance evaluation has been undertaken in ance with that process during or in respect of YES (a) (b) The Company's Remuneration and Nomination Committee (or, in its absence, the Board) is responsible for evaluating the performance and remuneration of the Company's senior executives on an annual basis.
+RECOMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION Recommendation 1.7 A listed entity should: (a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.
+YES (a) The Company's Remuneration and Nomination Committee (or, in its absence, the Board) is responsible for evaluating the performance and remuneration of the Company's senior executives on an annual basis.
 A senior executive, for these purposes, means KMP (as defined in the Corporations Act) other than a non-executive Director.
-The applicable processes for these evaluations can be found in the Company's Corporate Governance Plan, which is available on the Company's website.
-The Company's Corporate Governance Plan requires the Company to disclose whether or not performance evaluations were conducted during the relevant reporting period.
-Performance evaluations for the CEO and CFO in respect of FY19 performance were conducted in FY20.
-Performance evaluations for the CEO and CFO in respect of FY20 performance were conducted in July 2020, with reference to agreed corporate and personal performance objectives.
-Further details, including remuneration outcomes linked to performance, are contained in the Remuneration Report section of the Directors' Report in the FY20 Annual Report.
-Principle 2: Struct ure the Board to be effective and add value (i) (ii) and disc (iii) ted entity should: nomination committee which: has at least three members, a majority of whom are independent Directors; and is chaired by an independent Director, PARTIALLY (a) The Company does not have a Nomination Committee.
+The applicable processes for these evaluations can be found in the Company's Corporate Governance Plan, which is available on the Company's website. (b) The Company's Corporate Governance Plan requires the Company to disclose whether or not performance evaluations were conducted during the relevant reporting period.
+Performance evaluations for the CEO and CFO in respect of FY19 performance were conducted in FY20-S. Performance evaluations for the CEO and CFO in respect of FY20-S performance were conducted in February 2021, with reference to agreed performance objectives.
+Further details, including remuneration outcomes linked to performance, are contained in the Remuneration Report section of the Directors' Report in the FY20-S Annual Report.
+Principle 2: Structure the Board to be effective and add value (a) The Consequent does not begue a Newsigation Committee The Recommendation 2.1 The Board of a listed entity should: (a) have a nomination committee which: (i) has at least three members, a majority of whom are independent Directors; and (ii) is chaired by an independent Director, and disclose: (iii) the charter of the committee; (iv) the members of the committee; and PARTIALLY (a) The Company does not have a Nomination Committee.
 The Company's Remuneration and Nomination Committee Charter provides for the creation of a Nomination Committee (if it is considered it will benefit the Company), with at least three members, a majority of whom are independent Directors, and which must be chaired by an independent Director.
 A copy of the Remuneration and Nomination Committee Charter is available in the Corporate Governance Plan on the Company's website.